floogy/php-ai-starter/README.md

 We set out to disprove the below assumptions by PHP developers we know:

-1. that we must switch to `python` to integrate Large Language Models (LLM) and generative AI deeply into our PHP projects
+1. that we must switch to `python` to integrate LLMs and generative AI deeply into our PHP projects

-2. that we can't enjoy the benefits of LLMs and gnerative AI without importing thousands of lines of OPC (other people's code) in the form of upstream libraries (or entire frameworks)
+2. that we can't enjoy the benefits of generative AI without thousands of lines of OPC (other people's code) in the form of upstream libraries (or entire frameworks)

+---

 **Some inspiration for going open source**